-Bio ological Resources (CEQA Checklist Questions) Potentially Significant LTS with Mitigation LTS Impact No Impact Pote Sign LTS LTS 8 - 6.
-Conflict with the provisions of an adopted Habitat Conservation Plan, Natural Community Conservation Plan, or other approved local, regional, or state habitat conservation plan?
-(CEQA IVf) \boxtimes Dis cussion TRI PA Questions 5.a-5.d: All of these responses are "no" because specific, potential impacts would be determined at the project level.
-At this stage of review, project-specific impacts are not known, and the existing Code requirements, along with the measures required by the amendments, would preclude significant, unmitigated, project-level impacts to biological resources.
+TRPA Questions 5.a-5.d:

+All of these responses are "no" or would be determined at the project level, each of which must make projectrelated findings to ensure that there are no impacts to biological resources.

 At a localized level, the proposal could result in a reduction of habitat in centers and areas zoned for multi-family housing, through development of 100 percent deed-restricted affordable housing.
 However, wildlife habitat within or immediately adjacent to centers is less suitable for sensitive wildlife species than habitat located outside of the urban core.
 The proposal does not add development capacity but incentivizes development to be concentrated in centers and close to transit and services, and to be constructed as smaller units which would result in a reduction in impacts to wildlife region wide.

-TRI PA Threshold Indicators: discussed above, the proposed amendments do not affect existing standards relatin pact to threshold indicators is anticipated. g to wild dlife or fisherie s.
-No dlife: Current and historic status of special interest wildlife preservation standards cove: an be fo ound at the link (S Fisl neries: Current and historic status of aquatic/fisheries preservation standards can be e found at the li nks abo ove: CEG QA Questions 5.1-5.6: responses are identified as "no impact" but would be determined at the project level ject-related findings to ensure that there are no impacts to biological resources. el, each of whic h must make 6.
-Noise (TRPA Checklist Questions) L C Cui rent and historic status of the noise standards can be found at the links below: igatic ient Cumulative Noise Events Single Noise Events h mit suffic Wi I the proposal result in: Yes N O No, with mitigation Data insufficient a.
+As discussed above, the proposed amendments do not affect existing standards relating to wildlife or fisheries.
+No impact to threshold indicators is anticipated.

+Wildlife: Current and historic status of special interest wildlife preservation standards can be found at the links above:

+Fisheries: Current and historic status of aquatic/fisheries preservation standards can be found at the links above:

+All responses are "no impact" or would be determined at the project level, each of which must make projectrelated findings to ensure that there are no impacts to biological resources.

+6. Noise (TRPA Checklist Questions)

+0. Noise (IM A checklist Questions) C rrent and historic status of the noise standards can be found at the links below: Cumulative Noise Events Single Noise Events Il the proposal result in: Yes No No, with mitigation Data insufficient VVI in the proposal result in. × Z Z Δ a.
 Increases in existing Community Noise Equivalency Levels (CNEL) beyond those permitted in the applicable Area Plan, Plan Area Statement, Community Plan or Master Plan? \boxtimes b.
-Exposure of people to severe noise levels? \boxtimes C. Single event noise levels greater than those set forth in the TRPA Noise Environmental Threshold? \boxtimes d.
+Exposure of people to severe noise levels? \boxtimes c.
+Single event noise levels greater than those set forth in the TRPA Noise Environmental Threshold? \boxtimes d.
 The placement of residential or tourist accommodation uses in areas where the existing CNEL exceeds 60 dBA or is otherwise incompatible? \boxtimes e.
 The placement of uses that would generate an incompatible noise level in close proximity to existing residential or tourist accommodation uses? \boxtimes f.
 Exposure of existing structures to levels of ground vibration that could result in structural damage? \boxtimes No oise (CEQA Checklist Questions) Potentially Significant LTS with Mitigation LTS Impact No Impact 1.
+Generation of a substantial temporary or permanent increase in ambient noise levels in the vicinity of the Project in excess of standards established in the local general plan or noise ordinance, or other applicable local, state, or federal \boxtimes standards?
+(CEQA XIIIa)

+Noise (CEQA Checklist Questions)

+2. Generation of excessive groundborne vibration or groundborne noise levels?
+(CEQA XIIIb)

+Potentially Significant

+LTS with Mitigation

+\square

+-TS Impact

+No Impact

+\times

-Generation of a substantial temporary or permanent increase in ambient noise levels in the vicinity of the Project in excess of standards established in the local general plan or noise ordinance, or other applicable local, state, or federal standards?
-(CEQA XIIIa) 2.
-Generation of excessive groundborne vibration or groundborne noise levels?
-(CEQA XIIIb) \boxtimes 3.
-For a Project located within the vicinity of a private airstrip or an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the Project expose people residing or working in the project area to excessive noise levels?
+3. For a Project located within the vicinity of a private airstrip or an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the Project expose people residing or working in the project area to excessive noise levels?
 (CEQA XIIIc)